 One in five Americans has a disability, according to the U.S. Census Bureau.
 If you are part of this sizable group — whether your disability is a visible one or a hidden, invisible one — applying and interviewing for a job has an extra layer of complexity.
 You may wonder whether you are required to share information about your disability with potential employers.

-These are not simple questions to answer nor ones with a single correct answer.
+These are not simple questions to answer nor ones with a single correct response.
 If you have arthritis, cerebral palsy, depression, or any other mental or physical disability, here are some things to consider during your job search.

 What Does the Law Say?